F-Zero: Maximum Velocity: Multiplayer

 Maximum Velocity can be played in two multiplayer modes using the Game Boy Advance link cable, with one cartridge, or one cartridge per player.
 Two to four players can play in both modes.
 In single cart, only one player needs to have a cartridge.
-The other players will boot off the link cable network from the player with the cart using the GBA's netboot capability.
 All players drive a generic craft, and the game can only be played on one level, Silence.
-Silence, along with Fire Field, are the only areas to return from previous games.
+This level, along with Fire Field, are the only areas to return from previous games.
 Aptly, Silence in Maximum Velocity has no background music, unlike in most other F-Zero games.
 In multi cart, each player needs to have a cartridge to play.
-This has many advantages over single cart: All players can use any machine in this game that has been unlocked by another player.
-Players can select any course in this game.
-After the race is finished, all of the players' ranking data are mixed and shared ("Mixed ranking" stored in each cart).
+This has many advantages over single cart: All players can use any machine in this game that has been unlocked by another player and can also select any course.
+After the race is finished, all of the players' ranking data are mixed and shared ("Mixed ranking" is stored in each cart).

 Development

-F-Zero: Maximum Velocity is one of the first titles to have been developed by NDcube.
+F-Zero: Maximum Velocity was one of the first games developed by NDcube.
 Like the original F-Zero for SNES, Maximum Velocity implements a pseudo-3D visual technique based on the scaling and rotation effects of bitmap graphics.
-In this game, this technique consists of a double layer, one of which gives the illusion of depth.
+This technique consists of a double layer, one of which gives the illusion of depth.

 Release

+iQue released it to the Chinese market in August 2007.

-Maximum Velocity is one of ten Game Boy Advance games released on December 16, 2011, to Nintendo 3DS Ambassadors, a program to give free downloadable games to early adopters who bought a Nintendo 3DS before its price drop.
-It was also released on the Wii U Virtual Console on April 3, 2014, in Japan and April 17 in North America and Europe, and will be released on the Nintendo Switch Online + Expansion Pack service in 2023.
+Maximum Velocity is one of ten Game Boy Advance games released on December 16, 2011, to the Nintendo 3DS Ambassador Program, a program to give free downloadable games to early adopters who bought a Nintendo 3DS before its price drop.
+It was also released on the Wii U Virtual Console on April 3, 2014, in Japan and April 17 in North America and Europe.

+The game was re-released via the Nintendo Classics service on March 29, 2024.

 Reception

 The game received "generally favorable reviews" according to the review aggregation website Metacritic.
 NextGen, however, called it "A classic SNES racer that ports well, although the look is definitely dated."
 In Japan, Famitsu gave it a score of 31 out of 40.
+Uncle Dust of GamePro said that the game was "every bit as good, if not better, than the amazing SNES version—it's a must-buy in the launch lineup."

 The game went on to sell 334,145 units in Japan and 273,229 units in the U.S. as of 2005.
 The game has total sales of over 1 million units worldwide.